Murder of Santos Rodriguez: Legacy

 In March 1978, the National Congress of Hispanic American Citizens (El Congreso) and the Mexican-American Legal Defense Educational Fund (MALDEF) urged then-President Jimmy Carter to investigate the treatment of Hispanics by law enforcement officers, citing several cases of police brutality including the shooting of Santos.
 At a League of United Latin American Citizens (LULAC) convention held in Laredo, Texas, on May 21, 1978, delegates passed a strongly worded resolution demanding that the US Department of Justice prosecute Darrell Cain for killing Santos.
-On Friday, June 23, 1978, President Carter met privately with a group of Mexican-American Democrats in the Hyatt Regency Hotel in Houston, Texas to discuss the possibility of pursuing Civil Rights charges against Cain.
-Mexican Americans, including four State Legislators and members of Hispanic organizations, were in attendance.
-State Representative Ben Reyes showed color photographs of the body of Santos, which garnered an emotional reaction from President Carter, leaving him visibly upset.
-President Carter stated on Monday, June 26, that he had asked Attorney General Griffin Bell if Civil Rights charges should be filed.
-It had been reported that Assistant Attorney General Drew S. Days had recommended against filing Civil Rights charges, but President Carter refuted the report, claiming that no decision or recommendation had been made.
-President Carter's administration had until July 24, 1978, to open up an investigation before the closing of the five-year statute of limitations.
+On June 23, President Carter met privately with a group of Mexican-American Democrats in the Hyatt Regency Hotel in Houston, Texas to discuss the possibility of pursuing civil rights charges against Cain.
+Mexican Americans, including four state legislators and members of Hispanic organizations, were in attendance.
+State Representative Ben Reyes showed color photographs of Santos' body, which garnered an emotional reaction from President Carter, leaving him visibly upset.
+On June 26, Carter stated that he had asked Attorney General Griffin Bell if civil rights charges should be filed.
+Previously it had been reported that Assistant Attorney General Drew S. Days had recommended against filing civil rights charges, but Carter refuted the report, claiming that no decision or recommendation had been made.
+Carter's administration had until July 24 to open up an investigation before the closing of the five-year statute of limitations.